CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Measure Type Dimensions
 `Sometimes  when a fact table has a long list of facts that is sparsely populated in any individual row, it is tempting to create a measure type dimension that collapses the fact table row down to a single generic fact identified by the measure type dimension`.
 We generally do not recommend this approach.
 Although it removes all the empty fact columns, it multiplies the size of the fact table by the average number of occupied columns in each row, and it makes intra-column computations much more difficult.
 This technique is acceptable when the number of potential facts is extreme (in the hundreds), but less than a handful would be applicable to any given fact table row.

+### Step Dimensions
+`Sequential  processes, such as web page events, normally have a separate row in a transaction fact table for each step in a process`.
+To tell where the individual step fits into the overall session, a step dimension is used that shows what step number is represented by the current step and how many more steps were required to complete the session.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.